Barony Hall: History

 The Barony Church existed from at least 1595 until 1985.
-Among its notable ministers were Zachary Boyd (1625–1653), Norman McLeod (1851–1872) and John White (1911–1934).
+Among its notable ministers were Zachary Boyd (1625–1653), John Burns (1774–1839), Norman McLeod (1851–1872) and John White (1911–1934).
 Barony Parish received its name from the Barony of Glasgow.

 The condition of the church gradually worsened over time, until it was rebuilt in 1798 by architect James Adam.
 The new design was praised and criticised.
 Some considered it an architectural jewel, whilst others despised its looks and considered it borderline unappealing, even repulsive.
 One of the Church's own ministers, Dr. Norman McLeod, is reported to have advised Queen Victoria that it was "the ugliest Kirk in all Europe".
 After the new church opened, the old crypt was used as a burial ground until 1844.